Department of Health and Social Care

 The Programme provides a diverse range of opportunities for students to develop sector specific skills (that is within the field of Health and Social Care provision), as well as gain a generic knowledge which crosses regional, national and international boundaries (See Section 27, Work-related Learning).

 The assessment strategy has been designed to support effective demonstration of the programme learning outcomes, alongside specific module outcomes.
-It systematically builds knowledge and understanding to support the final Dissertation where skills are required to design, implement and evaluate a research output, which will add to the current knowledge base within health and social care and seek to enhance service effectiveness and provision.
+It systematically builds knowledge and understanding to support the final Dissertation (capstone project) where skills are required to design, implement, and evaluate a research output, which will add to the current knowledge base within health and social care and seek to enhance service effectiveness and provision.

 The assessment strategy within the programme affords students the opportunity to demonstrate confidence in articulating their ideas and knowledge from the first year through to the final Dissertation.
 The strategy maintains a focus on both their individual and practice experience where appropriate.
 It supports the development of an independent learner who has a range of transferable skills both academic and professional.